adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 ### 3.2 Cloning an object (all browsers)

-So this problem is slightly different to the previous one, in that the context is different.
-In this case we want the same functionality but we want to support the enhanced experience in a broader range of browsers.
-An implementation for this might be as follows:
+The context of this new problem is more involved.
+We want to support the (progressively) enhanced experience in a broader range of browsers.
+A possible solution might be as follows:

 	var lib = {};
 	if(Object.create) {